Category Archives: Books

 My mom did that…and Dick and Jane…and comic books.

 On Tuesdays, before I started elementary school through about the second grade, the bookmobile would come to our neighborhood.
 It would park for the afternoon about five blocks from our house.
-Mom was then and is now a voracious reader.
+Mom was a voracious reader.
 She and I would trudge to the bookmobile every week, toting our books we had checked out from the week before.
 It had to be done every week or our books would be overdue and there would be a fine to pay.
 Worse, the bookmobile lady would scowl.
 (Before you ask; no, her name was not Marion.)

 We would trudge home and Mom would read my books to me or ask me to look at the pictures and tell her the story.
 I don’t remember any of the books being by Dr. Seuss.